Web Design User Experience

 Also, keep in mind Google doesn’t like sending searchers to a page where they have to dig for the information they were looking for.
 Keep your hidden/collapsed divs to a minimum, and make sure you have a good business case for including tabbed content on the page.
 Read more here https://www.seroundtable.com/google-hidden-tab-content-seo-19489.html.

-UX and SEO are Dance Partners
+SEO and User Experience are Dance Partners

 Google desires to give searchers relevant content that enhances their experience with the search engine and the right website.
 SEOs want to attract Google traffic.
 Sound SEO practices should, and do, reflect effective UX, then.